 (5) An employee's time worked shall be calculated in increments of 15 minutes.
 This rule incorporates by reference 29 CFR 785.48 (2012) for rounding practices when calculating time worked.

 (1) Telecommuting is an agency option, not a universal employee benefit.
 Agencies utilizing a telecommuting program shall:

 (a) establish a written policy governing telecommuting;

-(b) enter into a written contract with each participating employee to specify conditions, such as use of state or personal equipment, protecting confidential information, and results such as identifiable benefits to the state and how customer needs are being met;
+(b) enter into a written agreement with each participating employee to specify conditions, such as use of state or personal equipment, protecting confidential information, and results such as identifiable benefits to the state and how customer needs are being met;

 (c) not allow participating employees to violate overtime rules;

 (d) not compensate for normal commute time; and

 (e) document telecommuting authorization.

 (1) Each full time work day may include a minimum of 30 minutes non-compensated lunch period, at the discretion of agency management.